JeniT/childs-guide-to-parliament/index.md

 ---
 layout: default
-title: The Houses of Parliament
+title: Child's Guide to Parliament
 ---

 *Parliament is made up of the [House of Lords](lords.html) and the [House of Commons](commons.html).
 It is based at the Palace of Westminster in London.*